 - Metrics in HR are informational.
 Focused on the past.
 Operational measures are used to track and measure past performance.
 They assess the efficiency and impact of HR processes and practices.

 In other words, metrics for HR are about measuring performance and how efficient a process is.
-It’s about using tangible data to gain past insight about the company.
+It’s about using tangible data to gain past insight into the company.
 It’s about getting the right numbers.
 With analytics, you are more concerned with the reason behind the results and where you should go next.
 You want the answers behind the data.
 By understanding the reasons for your results, you can address any issues, make the right changes, and improve overall metrics.

 Definition: Metrics in HR